YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: MUPIP JOURNAL ROLLBACK FORWARD has found that journal file ffff has beginning region sequence number jjjj, but the corresponding database file dddd has region sequence number ssss.
 This condition may arise due to missing or incorrect journal files, for example due to a -NOCHAIN specification.

-Action: Use "*" and / or do not use -NOCHAIN to specify the list of journal files.
-If specifying explicit list of journal file names verify you are specifying the exact set of needed journal file names.
+Action: Use "*" and/or do not use -NOCHAIN to specify the list of journal files.
+If you are specifying an explicit list of journal file names, verify that you are specifying the exact set of needed journal file names.

 ---------------------
 JNLDBTNNOMATCH